 To find out if your Wi-Fi connection is causing the incorrect iPhone location, turn off Wi-Fi.
-You can do that by going to Settings → Wi-Fi and tapping the green toggle next to Wi-Fi to turn it off.
+Go to Settings -> Wi-Fi and tapping the green toggle next to Wi-Fi to turn it off.

 You can also help try to speed up the Location Services update by asking your iPhone to forget known locations

 or simply stop using known locations for a little while.
-To do that, go to Settings → Privacy → Location Services → System Services → Frequent Locations.
-Here, tap the green toggle next to Frequent Locations to turn it off.
+To do that, go to Settings and tap Privacy -> Location Services -> System Services -> Significant Locations.
+Tap the green toggle next to Significant Locations to turn it off.
 I also suggest you go down to the history portion of the page and tap Clear History.

 You may have to wait a day or so for your iPhone to send its most recent location to Apple.
 If your iPhone location is wrong after that, there are still a few things you can try!
 Take heart and read on.